gappatel7/unilink_BDD/README.md

 # unilink_BDD
-#This Framework has been created in BDD
+# This Framework has been created in BDD

-#How To Download?
+# How To Download?
--Click On The Clone or Download in your system -unilink.zip file will download in your system
+- Click On The Clone or Download in your system
+- unilink.zip file will download in your system
--Unzip the file and it will available in local machine
+- Unzip the file and it will available in local machine

-#How To Run?
+# How To Run?
--Open Command prompt
+- Open Command prompt

--Write Below Command
+- Write Below Command
 "mvn clean verify serenity:aggregate"

-#How to find SERENITY EXTENSIVE REPORT?
+# How to find SERENITY EXTENSIVE REPORT?
 After Finish execution ,
--Go To Target Folder/Site/Serenity/index.html
+- Go To Target Folder/Site/Serenity/index.html
+- Open the report and choose any browser